numsim-group/klimakoffer/milestone3/milestone3_results.md

 \toc

-## Expected Result
+## Expected Results

-This is an example for the expected result:
+This is an example for the expected results:

 ### Solar Forcing vector
 Spatial averages for every time step as a vector in a .txt file:\\